 Today in church, we hear Jesus go even further.
 After a breakfast one day, Jesus asks Peter, "Do you love me more than these?"
 Peter responds, "Yes, Lord, you know that I love you."
 Jesus says, "Feed my lambs."

 Then the interchange is repeated.
 A second time, Jesus asks, "Simon, son of John, do you love me?"
 Peter says, "Yes, Lord; you know that I love you."
 Jesus says, "Tend my sheep."

 Finally, a third time Jesus asks Peter, "Do you love me?"
-He is starting to sound like a teenaged lover at the dance.
+Jesus is starting to sound like a teenaged lover at the dance: "Do you love me?"
 This time, Peter feels hurt because Jesus has asked him a third time, "Do you love me?"
-Peter says, "Lord, you know everything; you know I love you."
+Peter admits, "Lord, you know everything; you know I love you."
 Jesus says a third time, "Feed my sheep."

-Those of you who have heard commentary on this passage over the years, probably know that this conversation is actually a bit more complicated than the translation indicates.
-Since the beginning of Christendom, we have noted that Jesus and Peter are actually using different Greek words for "love."
+Many of you who have heard commentary on this passage over the years - you probably know that this conversation is actually a bit more complicated than the translation indicates.
+Since the beginning of Christendom, people have noted that Jesus and Peter are actually exchanging different Greek words for "love."
 When Jesus asks Peter the first two times about loving him, Jesus is using the lofty, divine word for "love," the word agape.
 But Peter is responding, "Yes I love you," with another word for love, the Greek word phileo.

 Jesus is asking Peter, "Do you love me with divine, self-giving love?"
 But Peter is responding, "Yes, I love you with brotherly love."
-At the third question, Jesus actually changes to phileo, ""brotherly love, instead of divine love" and, according to some, this is what hurts Peter.
+Then, at the third question, Jesus actually changes to phileo, -brotherly love, instead of divine love-and, according to some, this is what hurts Peter.

 Might there be some hidden meaning in the contrast between the two words?
-Some Dan Brown secret?
+Some Da Vinci Code secret?
 Yes, there could be.
-C. S. Lewis wrote a masterpiece describing four different Greek words for love; it was the book, The Four Loves.
-But even with those nuanced meanings, C.S.
-Lewis concludes that each word for love has a holy component.
+Years ago, the great Christian author, C. S. Lewis, wrote a masterpiece describing four different Greek words for love: agape for divine love, phileo for brotherly love, sisterly love, storge for parental and children love, eros for erotic love.
+The title of the book was The Four Loves.
+C.S.
+Lewis wisely concluded that even if we distinguish four different words for love, with very nuanced differences, each word for love has a holy component.

-There is no hidden meaning in the various translations of the word "love" here, or in this feast of other words either.
-It is one word with many nuances.
+Here is my conclusion: There is no hidden meaning in the various translations of the word "love" here, or in this feast of other words either.
+The word, "love" is one word with many nuances.
 It is one food with many flavors.
 Sometimes the tongue tastes one thing, and sometimes the tongue tastes another.

 When Peter heard Jesus ask the question, "Do you love me?" he probably heard every variation of meaning that the word can contain.
 He tasted every flavor of it, and he saw every hue in the color of love.

 Every minister of the gospel, every follower of God, whether you are lay person, deacon, priest, or bishop, hears that same question: "Do you love me?"
 And it is fair, it is part of the meal, to interpret that question in all sorts of ways.

-Every one of us, even when we have studied the classical definitions""eros, agape, philio, storge""has a different definition of what it means to love.
+Every one of us, even when we have studied those classical definitions - eros, agape, philio, storge-has a different definition of what it means to love.
 No matter how we interpret the question, the directive of Jesus is the same: Feed my sheep.
 Take care of my people.
 Love my people.
 No matter how we might trip and tangle ourselves in the question, the directive of Jesus is the same.
 Feed my sheep.